oracle-livelabs/apex/employee-onboarding/introduction/introduction.md

 ### Prerequisites for Building this App

-- A paid Oracle Cloud Infrastructure (OCI) account or a FREE Oracle Cloud account with $300 credits for 30 days to use on other services.
-Read more about it at: [oracle.com/cloud/free/](https://www.oracle.com/cloud/free/).
+- An APEX workspace.

+- *The screenshots in this workshop are taken using Dark Mode in APEX 24.2*

-*Note: This workshop assumes you are using Oracle APEX 24.2.
+>*Note: This workshop assumes you are using Oracle APEX 24.2.
 Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*

 ## Labs